 by Gabe Beita Kiser

 Last year, the BMW Z4 finally returned to the premium convertible sports car segment with a complete redesign not dissimilar to the concept they teased us with.
 Cars like the Mercedes SLC, Porsche 718 Boxster and Audi TT had it easier with the sDrive30i model first introduced, as that produces 254 horsepower and 294 lb-ft of torque from a 2.0-liter turbo four-banger.
 With the newly available sDrive M40i's turbocharged 3.0-liter straight-six generating 382 hp and 368 lb-ft, the tide turns in favor of the Bimmer.
-With the hope that more power can make up for slightly numb steering and no manual gearbox availability in the U.S, the Z4 is instead fitted with an excellent ZF eight-speed automatic.
-Of course, the extra power from the B58 unit shared with a certain iconic Japanese nameplate means the Z4 now has another rival: the fifth-generation Toyota Supra.
+With the hope that more power can make up for slightly numb steering and no manual gearbox availability in the US, the Z4 is instead fitted with an excellent ZF eight-speed automatic.
+Of course, the extra power from the B58 unit shared with a certain iconic Japanese nameplate means the Z4 now has another competitor: the fifth-generation Toyota Supra.

 The 2020 model's update is the introduction of the long-anticipated 3.0-liter turbo that was available in Europe for some time now.
 Shared with the new Toyota Supra, as well as the M240i and numerous other BMWs, the B58 is an evolution of the excellent N55 motor that did duty in countless models before.
 The bigger engine adds a few pounds to the Z4's curb weight, but power jumps up by 128 hp, while torque gets an increase of 74 lb-ft.
 Styling is also updated on the M40i version to help differentiate the model, with an aerodynamic body kit and Shadowline exterior trim as part of the standard M Sport package.

-The Z4's design strays from tradition slightly, avoiding a quad pattern for the headlights.
+The new BMW Z4's design strays from tradition slightly, avoiding a quad pattern for the headlights.
 Perhaps unintentional, the wide kidney-grilles and rounded headlights evoke an image of the breathtakingly gorgeous BMW Z8 from the early 2000s.
-M Sport 30i models and the M40i get more svelte lines and more aerodynamic side fins along with darkened exterior trim, while the back of the Z4 reveals a paired of mirrored L-shape taillights, a design hallmark of new BMWs.
+M Sport 30i models and the M40i get more svelte lines and more aerodynamic side fins along with darkened exterior trim, while the back of the Z4 reveals a pair of mirrored L-shape taillights, a design hallmark of new BMWs.
 Wheels come standard in an 18-inch flavor on both trims, with 19s optional.

 As is often the case with BMW, Alpine White is a free color, while you pay extra for metallic options, $550 in the case of the Z4.
 The 30i model gets six of these: Black Sapphire, Glacier Silver, Mineral White, Mediterranean Blue, San Francisco Red, and Misano Blue, a stunning color we saw in the metal when we test drove the 2019 model and it remains our favorite of the bunch.
 It does require you to add the $2,950 M Sport Package, however.
 The M40i variant of the Z4 loses out on Mineral White and Mediterranean Blue but gains Frozen Grey II Metallic, a $3,600 matte finish.
-The soft-top is finished in black fabric as standard, but for an extra $250 you can have your folding roof in Moonlight Black, although most won't be able to tell the difference.
+The soft-top is finished in black fabric as standard, but for $250 added to the BMW Z4's price, you can have your folding roof in Moonlight Black, although most won't be able to tell the difference.

-The base sDrive30i is equipped with the 2.0-liter turbo four-cylinder that does duty in many other models in BMW's product catalog.
+The base model sDrive30i is equipped with the 2.0-liter turbo four-cylinder that does duty in many other models in BMW's product catalog.
 This four-banger is surprisingly decent to listen to as it climbs the rev range, sending 254 hp and 294 lb-ft to the rear wheels.
 On its way there, power is managed by the singular gearbox option in the range, a brilliant eight-speed automatic.
 Don't be fooled by the "entry-level" moniker though, the 30i is agile and fun, and does not struggle to pick up speed.
 The M40i model with 382 hp and 368 lb-ft of torque is even more efficient at pushing you back into your seat, and sacrifices very little in terms of fuel economy while doing so.
 For the ultimate fun factor, this model is the one to have, but despite the outstanding automatic, we can't help but rue the exclusion of a manual option here.
 Open-top motoring is about engaging with your surroundings, stimulating your senses, and taking in every opportunity to connect with the environment and the vehicle that's brought you there.
 A manual option in a car this exhilarating, particularly with the roof missing, ought to be standard issue.

 The decision to revive the Z4 with a soft-top instead of a complicated and heavy, space-eating retractable hard-top has paid dividends in how the car behaves too.
 An almost perfect 50/50 distribution of weight means that the Z4 remains neutral and precise around corners when moderate throttle is applied, with more power giving you progressively more angle without forcing you to question whether your insurance is up to date.
 The steering is a little numb as with most electrically-assisted setups, but the car follows its inputs perfectly.
 Mid-corner bumps are well-managed and the brakes inspire more aggressive driving, remaining fade-free and sharp.
 The highest praise we can heap on the Z4 is that the 30i is agile and fun, and the addition of a heavier engine with more power takes nothing away from that feeling.
 You can feel that the M40i wants to accelerate, but it's never too much for the car to handle, never a hairy experience.
 Instead, you are encouraged to drive faster.
 However, sudden stabs at the accelerator can momentarily upset the car as it steps out of line ever so slightly, but not so aggressively that your instincts tell you to take a course in drifting just to be able to make it around the block.
 Again, we can't help but wonder how much more engagement we might feel if we were in charge of gear selection with the aid of three pedals, rather than two paddles.